Savvy B2B Marketing

 Whilst working on a website rebuild for a small industrial distributor last week, I looked at the sites belonging to half a dozen of their competitors.
 To be honest, although I was familiar with the market sector and the technology, these competitors were quite niche ones, and I’d only ever heard of one of them.
 This meant that like many website visitors, I made snap judgments about the companies from just a few seconds reading a product page.
-I’m not sure whether the companies which struck me as looking competent,… Read More »How competent, approachable and trustworthy, but that’s the way customers make decisions.
+I’m not sure whether the companies which struck me as looking competent,… Read More »How competent, approachable and trustworthy are you?